flaviomerenda/dashboard-fe/docs/reviewGraph.md

   * `group`: int based on the nodeType (e.g. Review, Bot, Thing)
   * `nodeSize`: deprecated, useful only if using svg circle
   * `nodeScale`: used to transform the standard size of the svg element
-  * `enabledNode`: bool currently fixed to true
+  * `enabledNode`: bool by default true, set to false for all discarded nodes, opposite of `hidden`?
+  * `isDiscardedEvidence`: bool is true when the node is not one of the *critical nodes* in the `isBasedOnKept` closure (+ neighbouring nodes).
 * for links:
   * `value`: float, currently fixed value
 * for both nodes and links:
-  * `opacity`: used to store the "current" opacity
+  * `hidden` (was `opacityFilter`): bool true when the node should be hidden (ie when not `showDiscardedEvidence`)
+  * `opacity`: float in [0,1], defaults to the same as `originalOpacity`, but may change as nodes are hiddent for a variety of reasons (e.g. hide types of nodes or hide discarded nodes)
-  * `originalOpacity`: used to store "temporary" opacity //FIXME: we should be able to calculate opacity based on some global state, instead of introducing state here
+  * `originalOpacity`: default opacity assigned to the node/link  //FIXME: we should be able to calculate opacity based on some global state, instead of introducing state here
+  * `neighbhdActivation` bool ?? true if node was hidden, but got activated via a neighbouring node

 ### Other State
 At the moment all other state is stored in the angular `scope`, but not declared in the controller.
 Most is declared/introduced in the directive: